 The only exception is if you are studying a Master of Teaching with a specialisation in Early Childhood Education.

 Watch the video below to hear some test prep advice from one of our students

 We use the Casper test, administered by Altus Suite.
 It is delivered online, and is an open-response situational judgement test.
 For example it will ask you how you would act in a tough situation and why.

-Some of the attributes that you’ll need to demonstrate include:
+Some attributes you will need to demonstrate are:

 - strong interpersonal and communication skills

 - resilience and self-efficacy

 - organisational and planning skills